Overseas Workers Welfare Administration

 The Overseas Workers Welfare Administration (OWWA; Pangasiwaan sa Kagalingan ng Manggagawa sa Ibayong-dagat) is a national government agency vested with special function of developing and implementing welfare programs and services to the needs of its members OFW and their families.

 OWWA is an attached agency of the Department of Migrant Workers of the Philippines.
 It protects the interests of Overseas Filipino Workers and their families, providing social security, cultural services and help with employment, remittances and legal matters.
 It is funded by an obligatory annual contribution from overseas workers and their employers.

 History

 The agency was founded as the Welfare and Training Fund for Overseas Workers through Letter of Instruction No. 537, signed by President Ferdinand Marcos on May 1, 1977.
 It was renamed into Overseas Workers Welfare Administration (OWWA) through Executive Order No. 126, signed by President Corazon Aquino on January 30, 1987.
 Republic Act No. 10801 signed by President Benigno Aquino III on May 10, 2016, further defined the powers of the agency.

 Programs and services

 The Overseas Workers Welfare Administration (OWWA) offers welfare programs and services to Overseas Foreign Workers (OFW) members and their families.
-This services include education and training, reintegration, pre-education departure program, repatration and social benefits.
+This services include education and training, reintegration, pre-education departure program, repatriation and social benefits.